 Rations for each User Category shall be determined by the General Manager by dividing the reduced available production by the percentage of use and by taking into consideration Residential water needs to ensure health, safety and welfare.
-The percentage of use for each User Group shall be determined by the most recent unrationed reporting year (July 1 through June 30) data provided by California American Water for Water Users of the California American Water Distribution System that derives water from the MPWRS, and by data provided by the District from its annual Well reporting program for non-California American Water Distribution Systems.
+The percentage of use for each User Group Category shall be determined by the most recent unrationed reporting Water Yyear (July October 1 through June September 30) data provided by California American Water for Water Users of the California American Water Distribution System that derives water from the MPWRS, and by data provided by the District from its annual Well reporting program for non-California American Water Distribution Systems.